olaishola05/formik-demo/README.md

-# Form Validation in React with Formik
+# Form Validation in React with Formik & Yup

 A demo for the article Mastering Form Validation in React with Formik and Yup (with TypeScript)